The History of Asbestos in Australia

 The History of Asbestos in Australia – Where Was it Used?

 Asbestos was also used in Australia for insulation of machines, tapes, cloths, gaskets and seals, and brake linings for cars.
 For the most part, asbestos was used and mixed with cement for building construction, for a solid 50-year period – right up until the 1980s.
-The most commonly used asbestos was chrysotile (white asbestos), followed by crocidolite (blue asbestos) and amosite (brown asbestos).
+The most commonly used asbestos was chrysotile asbestos (white asbestos), followed by crocidolite (blue asbestos) and amosite (brown asbestos).

 asbestos in the home